 Abandoned, lost or otherwise discarded fishing gear, sometimes known as ‘ghost nets’, are a global problem and present a major risk to the marine environment and safe navigation within Australian waters.

 AFMA works with other agencies and the maritime industry to address the operational challenges of locating, recovering and disposing of these nets in a manner that mitigates a range of threats (biosecurity, navigational hazards, threats to marine life including protected species).
 The net pictured below is a typical net used by foreign fishing vessels.
-These nets are pelagic (surface) gill nets which can be hundereds of metres in length capable of entangling marine life including fish, sharks and turtles.
+These nets are pelagic (surface) gill nets which can be hundreds of metres in length capable of entangling marine life including fish, sharks and turtles.
 The nets are generally found in the northern part of the Australian Fishing Zone (AFZ) ranging from Broome in Western Australia to the Torres Strait in Queensland.
-Generally, these nets are lost or abandoned in waters outside Australian jusrdiction in countries to the north of Australia and drift into the AFZ.
+Generally, these nets are lost or abandoned in waters outside Australian jurisdiction in countries to the north of Australia and drift into the AFZ.

 Image of ghost net being lifted onto land.